state-space-models/cuthbert/docs/examples/online_stoch_vol.md

 # Online Filtering and Prediction

-A few feature of inference in state-space models is that approximations can be update online as new data arrives.
+A key feature of inference in state-space models is that estimates can be updated online as new data arrives.
 In this example, we'll use `cuthbert` to infer the volatility of the Marks & Spencer stock price data and then use it to predict a future volatility and stock price before updating the approximation with new data.